 You may also wish to ask your counselor for a financial estimate letter.
 This content provides prospective students with a transparent look at the cost to attend the college or university, scholarship aid they may be eligible for, estimated federal aid and an estimated remaining balance.

-4. Are Any Career Resources Available to Students?
+4. Are Any Career Services Available to Students?

 One of the main reasons people go to college is to earn a degree that will aid them in their career.
 Therefore, many colleges offer career coaching or career placement services.
 Ask your college admissions counselor about job fairs, resume reviews and mock interview practices.
 In addition, the college may offer on-campus employment opportunities or have connections with local employers, so make it a priority to find out how you can work while you are in school and find work once you graduate.